venu0245/Linux/nfs.md

  .ls -ld /nfs
  .chmod 777 /nfs
  ```
-* why do full permission for directory to access to another machines
+* why do full permission for directory to the access to another machines to connect that server and directory

  ```
   vim /etc/exports